Northwood High School (Saltville, Virginia): Arts

-The band is known as the Panther Pride Marching band and consists of about 20 members as of 2019.
-It is under the direction of Erica Johnson.
+The band is known as the Panther Pride Marching band and consisted of about 20 members as of 2019.
+It is under the direction of Cameron Robison.

-The band has won numerous awards in 2018 including 1st Places in Percussion, Colorguard, and Drum Major.
+The band has won numerous awards since 2018 including 1st Places in Percussion, Colorguard, and Drum Major.
 The band also received an "Excellent Rating" at the 2018 VBDOA State Marching Assessment.

-The Band's 2019 show is entitled "The Greatest Show" with music from the film "The Greatest Showman".
+The Band's 2025 show is titled "The Reign" with music from "Pictures at an Exhibition" including: Promenade, Baba-Yaga, And the Great Gate of Kiev by Modest Mussorgsky.